uq-its-ss/design-system/docs/testing/visual-regression.md

-## UQ Design System: Automated Visual Regression Testing
+# Visual Regression Testing (Automated)

 This document outlines the automated visual regression testing process implemented in the UQ Design System.
 It provides an overview for developers contributing components and detailed information for maintainers responsible for the testing infrastructure.

 ---

-### 1. Purpose of Visual Regression Testing
+## 1. Purpose of Visual Regression Testing

 Visual regression testing is crucial for the UQ Design System to ensure that visual changes to components are intentional and do not introduce unintended side effects across different parts of the system or break existing components.
 By comparing screenshots of components over time, we can quickly identify and address unwanted visual deviations, maintaining a consistent and high-quality user interface.

 ---

-### 2. Overview of the Automated Process
+## 2. Overview of the Automated Process

 Our visual regression testing is integrated into the GitHub Actions workflow.
-When changes are pushed to specific branches (e.g., `main`, `develop`, or pull requests), a dedicated GitHub Action is triggered.
+When changes are pushed to specific branches (e.g., `pull requests`, `master`, or `releases`), a dedicated GitHub Action is triggered.
 This action automates the following steps:

 1.  **Builds Storybook instances:** It compiles both the HTML and React Storybooks into static bundles.
 2.  **Generates Test Configuration:** A script automatically discovers all active stories from the built Storybooks and generates a `screenshot.config.json` file.
 This file includes the specific `localhost` URLs for each story (based on their respective Storybook ports) and defined viewport settings.
-3.  **Runs Regression Tests:** An external visual regression testing tool (driven by `screenshot.js`) consumes the generated `screenshot.config.json` to navigate to each Storybook story at specified viewports, capture screenshots, and compare them against a baseline.
+3.  **Runs Regression Tests:** `reg-suit` visual regression testing tool (driven by `screenshot.js`) consumes the generated `screenshot.config.json` to navigate to each Storybook story at specified viewports, capture screenshots, and compare them against a baseline.
-4.  **Reports Results:** The results, including any detected visual differences, are reported back in the GitHub Action run.
+4.  **Reports Results:** The results, including any detected visual differences, are reported back in the GitHub Action run and posted as a comment in the `pull request`.

 This automation ensures that every new component or story is automatically included in the regression test suite, removing the need for manual configuration updates and guaranteeing comprehensive coverage.

 ---

-### 3. Key Files and Their Roles
+## 3. Key Files and Their Roles

 Understanding these files is essential for both using and maintaining the system: